Get personal service, advice & recommendations from Deanna, Becky, Tony or Steve: 1-888-407-3854 or 507-214-3854

 1,617 Testimonials

-1. Rounding your trip cost up to the top of the range and
+2. Rounding your trip cost up to the top of the range Hint: Always round your trip cost up.

-2. How To Correctly Quote a Travel Insurance Plan
+3. How To Correctly Quote a Travel Insurance Plan Hint: Don’t average the trip cost between all of you.

-• All payments, including deposits, towards your cruise, tour, hotel, etc
+• All payments, including deposits, for your travel arrangements

-• Pre-arranged transportation to the airport (ever tried getting to JFK?)
+• Pre-arranged transportation (ever tried getting to JFK?)

-• Tuition for a class you’re taking (for example – a cooking class in France)
+• Tuition for a class you’re taking (e.g., a cooking class in France)

-• The rent on the property you’re staying in (for example – the Italian villa or Florida condo).
+• The rent on the property you’re staying in (e.g., the Italian villa or Florida condo).
 It doesn’t matter if you are renting from a private party or a business.
 What does matter is that the rental agreement must have a penalty schedule showing your cancellation penalties.

 • Non-refundable airline tickets

 More about airline tickets: Changeable does not equal refundable.
-Refundable means that if you cancel you will get 100% of your money back.
+Refundable means that if you cancel you will get 100% of your money back in cash – not credits or vouchers.

 Q. Why is it important to know changeable does not equal refundable?

 A. Because if you are thinking you’ll just insure the change fee and not the entire cost you paid for the ticket, you may forfeit any plan benefits associated with having to insure the full non-refundable prepaid trip cost.
-The main impact would be to the Trip Cancellation / Interruption Benefits of the Waiver of the Pre Existing Medical Condition Exclusion.
+The main impact would be to the Trip Cancellation / Interruption Benefits of the Waiver of the Pre Existing Medical Condition Exclusion and the Cancel For Any Reason option.

 With many plans, if they say that you must insure all non-refundable travel arrangements that are subject to penalties they mean just that: non-refundable or subject to penalties.
 It makes no difference even if the ticket is changeable with a fee.
 It’s still non-refundable and it must be insured.